 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
 To change your PCP, please contact customer service.

 Your request may be in writing, telephone, sending an email to info@phs.org, or by signing in to your myPRES account at www.phs.org/Medicare.
 PCP changes take effect on the next business day after your request.
 Customer service will check to make sure the network PCP you selected is accepting new patients.
-They will change your membership record to show the name of your new network PCP.